All Episodes

 That's who they are.

-They're the cut-and-run Democrats, and they're going to get out.
+They're the cut and run Democrats, and they're going to get out.

-And now we've got this Baker committee.
+And now we've got this Baker Commission.

-I don't even know if this they haven't released anything official.
+I don't even know if this, they haven't released anything official.

 This is a leak from somewhere.

-They're expected, the group's recommendations are expected to be completed by December.
+And to put it out there before it's actually released, they're expected, the group's recommendations are expected to be completed by December.

-Uh this takes us to Carl Levin.
+This takes us to Carl Levin.

 Is that your first order of business?